 People are heavy.
 At least when you're trying to put them into space.
 Even healthy, fit astronauts weigh considerably more than you would imagine when you're putting them in a rocket, because you also need to pack the food, water and life support necessary to keep them alive.

 That's why the Saturn V rocket used in the 1960s and 70s to send the Apollo astronauts to the Moon is the largest that we've ever built - 110 metres tall.
-It's also why the new rocket designed by Jeff Bezos' Blue Origins, "New Glenn", will be the second-largest that we've ever built, at 95 metres tall.
+It's also why the new rocket designed by Jeff Bezos' Blue Origin, "New Glenn", will be the second-largest that we've ever built, at 95 metres tall.

 Practical, operable, reusable